IVRPowers/blog/content/post/technologies/what-is-rtc.md

 * Live teleconference communications
 * Robotic telepresence

-At [IVRPowers](http://www.ivrpowers.com), we have created a specific software product suite called [Video RTC](http://videortc.ivrpowers.com) to deliver advanced Real-time communication services for your business!
+At Interactive Powers ([IVRPowers](http://www.ivrpowers.com)), we have created a specific software product suite called [Video RTC](http://videortc.ivrpowers.com) to deliver advanced Real-time communication services for your business!
 Our [Video Gateway](http://www.ivrpowers.com/videortc/) technology offers many options to add voice or video calls to your agents through the Internet and from any web browser or mobile devices like smartphones or tablets.
 This approach is really cost-efficient, because you don't have to update most of your current processes and channels.

+---
+[Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications